Triangle Dissections

 Triangle — Enneagon (8 pieces)

-This dissection makes use of the TT2 technique.
+This dissection makes use of the TT2 method.

 Previously Freese found a 9 piece solution to this dissection.
 In Lindgren's book (1961) he states “The conclusion is that if you can beat Freese, you will have found a needle in a haystack”.
 I found the needle!
 This was one of the first dissection improvements that I found, and I am particularly pleased with it.